 If your doctor suspects heart failure they'll refer you to a hospital heart specialist.
 The mainstay of treatment is water tablets (diuretics) to remove the excess fluid and treat the symptoms, but you'll also be given other tablets to cut the chance of symptoms returning.

-Perhaps the most important complication of AF is stroke - fortunately, regular treatment with blood-thinning agents like warfarin (aspirin is no longer recommended) cut this risk dramatically.
+Perhaps the most important complication of AF is stroke - fortunately, regular treatment with blood-thinning agents like warfarin or the 'Direct Oral AntiCoagulants' (aspirin is no longer recommended) cut this risk dramatically.

 We all know the 'classic' signs of a heart attack - central crushing chest pain, shortness of breath, dizziness.
-But women are less likely than men to feel severe chest pain, and more likely to have back pain, feeling sick and/or severe tiredness.
 It's crucial to dial 999 if you think you're having a heart attack - new treatments have dramatically improved survival rates for heart attack, but they need to be given fast.
 Depending on the kind of heart attack you've had and how quickly you arrive, you may be offered emergency surgery or 'clot-busting' drugs to reopen the artery that has become blocked.

 How can I help myself?